 The Animal Welfare League of Arlington (AWLA) is a private, non-profit, 501c(3) organization located in Arlington, Virginia.
 AWLA provides sheltering and animal control services under a contract with Arlington County but is otherwise privately funded by donations.
 In addition to finding homes for homeless animals, AWLA provides important community services to help people keep and care for their pets.
 These services include:

-- Eight low-cost rabies and microchip clinics each year.
+Eight low-cost rabies vaccination and microchip clinics each year.
 (Rabies shots are $10 each and microchips are $35.)

 *to be eligible for these programs applicants must offer proof of annual household income equal to or less than $60,000.